MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/power-apps-grid-control.md

 When a view or subgrid is narrow it changes into a card list format that is better for small screens, such as mobile devices.
 The Power Apps read-only grid control displays the following behavior in a card list:

-- Sort is not currently available in a card list view.
+- Sort isn't currently available in a card list view.
 To work around this, create views with the sort order you want.
 - Select all and Clear all aren't available in a card list view.
 - The jump bar isn't available in a card list view.
 To work around this, select **Search** to filter records.
 Type the desired letter, and then press Enter.
 - Images on a record in the list don't display in a card list view.
 This includes table icons, web resource images, custom images, and conditional images.
 The only image displayed for a record in the list are the initials of the record.
 - There are no icons for context menu commands in a card list view.
 - When there are no records, some lists have a prompt to create a new item.
-This button is not displayed in a card list view that uses the Power Apps read-only grid control.
+This button isn't displayed in a card list view that uses the Power Apps read-only grid control.

 #### The list view doesn’t display custom cards for the table